mongodb-industry-solutions/inventory-management/README.md

  Let's get started!

 ## Prerequisites
-Before you begin working with this React [Next.js](https://nextjs.org/) project, ensure that you have the following prerequisites set up on your development environment:
+Before you begin working with this React [Next.js](https://nextjs.org/) project, ensure that you have the following prerequisites set up in your development environment:
 - **git** (version 2.39 or higher): This project utilizes Git for version control.
 Make sure you have Git installed on your system.
 You can download and install the latest version of Git from the official website: [Git Downloads](https://git-scm.com/downloads).
 - **npm** (version 9.6 or higher): The project relies on npm (Node Package Manager) to manage dependencies and run scripts.
 You need to have npm installed on your machine.
 You can download Node.js from the official website: [Node.js Downloads](https://nodejs.org/en/download).
 After installing Node.js, npm will be available by default.
 - **MongoDB Atlas Cluster** (M0 or higher): This project uses a MongoDB Atlas cluster to manage the database.
 You should have a MongoDB Atlas account and a minimum free tier cluster set up.
 If you don't have an account, you can sign up for free at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register).
 Once you have an account, follow these steps to set up a minimum free tier cluster or follow the [Getting Started](https://www.mongodb.com/docs/atlas/getting-started/) guide:
   - Log in to your MongoDB Atlas account.
   - Create a new project or use an existing one, and then click “create a new database”.
   - Choose the free tier option (M0).
-  - You can choose the cloud provider of your choice but we reccomend using the same provider and region both for the cluster and the app hosting in order to improve performance.
+  - You can choose the cloud provider of your choice but we recommend using the same provider and region both for the cluster and the app hosting in order to improve performance.
   - Configure the cluster settings according to your preferences and then click “finish and close” on the bottom right.

 ## MongoDB Atlas Configuration